jwoudenberg/blogpost-drag-and-drop/README.md

 ## Last example: an outline editor

 Our final example is an outline editor.
 An outline is a tool for organizing our thoughts on a subject, but creating a list of concepts related to the thought, each of which have their own related thoughts, and so forth.
-Take the following example:

-- Sharks
-  - Sea
-    - Water
-  - Teeth
-    - Dentists
-    - Sharp
+The following image shows an example outline, which can be re-arranged using drag & drop.

+![Rearranging outline nodes using drag & drop][outline.gif]

-For this example we're going to focus on being able to rearrange such outlines by dragging around their nodes.
-We'll skip over functionality for creating and deleting nodes to keep our focus on drag & drop behavior.
+For this example we'll skip functionality for creating and deleting nodes to keep our focus on drag & drop behavior.

 We'll start by creating a model for our outline editor.
 It will need to keep track of two things: the outline itself and, optionally, which node we're dragging.